FredHutch/who-is-who/index.md

 ## How to participate

+### DIY
 If you are familiar with using GitHub, you can find instructions [here](https://github.com/FredHutch/who-is-who).
-If you are not familiar with GitHub, you can email us at `data@fredhutch.org` and a member of the Fred Hutch Translational Data Science IRC or the Fred Hutch Data Science Lab will help get you listed.
+Contributions can be made for yourself or if one person wants to contribute for their whole lab at once, a markdown for each member can be made and contributed in one PR.

 [This is our current post template](https://github.com/FredHutch/who-is-who/blob/main/template.md).
 Whether you are managing your own listing or going to ask for help, you'll need to have this information handy: